I-3-2-25.Allegations of Unfairness, Prejudice, Partiality, Bias, Misconduct, or Discrimination by Administrative Law Judges

 If the AC denies review or dismisses the request for review, the denial notice or the dismissal order should not include any language regarding the referral to the EDO.

 If the AC grants review, in part based on an abuse of discretion, the document will cite the abuse of discretion standard as well as any other applicable standard of review (e.g., substantial evidence).
-DGS will propagate the following language in the action document when “abuse of discretion” is selected as a basis for review.
+Insert the following language in the action document when “abuse of discretion” is selected as a basis for review.

-The Appeals Council determined that the Administrative Law Judge abused his or her discretion because [cite specific reason for the determination – for example, the ALJ did not allow him or her to testify].
+The Appeals Council determined that the Administrative Law Judge abused their discretion because [cite specific reason for the determination – for example, the ALJ did not allow the claimant to testify].

 NOTE: